Oregon wine country is an Adventureland

 1. Hazelnuts and Oregon sparkling wine

-One food and wine pairing that is often overlooked is wine and nuts.
+One often overlooked food and wine pairing is wine and nuts.
 Many wines, such as Champagne-style sparkling wines, which are often found in Oregon, can have aromatics and flavor notes of almond and hazelnuts.
 The Willamette Valley is home to many of these sparkling wines, but it is also the largest producer of hazelnuts in the United States.
 So, make sure to pack some Oregon hazelnuts in your next picnic basket with a bottle of bubbles.

 2. Goats and Oregon Pinot Noir